Home » Las Vegas Sportsbooks And Hotels 2023 » Binion’s Sportsbook Review

 App Only Works in Nevada

 Binion’s Las Vegas sportsbook, located at 128 East Fremont Street across the street from the Golden Nugget, is in the same condition as the rest of the resort.
-It’s old, worn down, outdated and in desperate need of some attention.
+It’s old, worn down, but maintains that “old school” Vegas look that some bettors covet.

 The casino opened in 1951, and it looks like little has been done with Binion’s sports betting in all those years.
-This is not the type of place that will make you want to return a second time.
-It’s not even one of the best sportsbooks on the block, never mind in all of Las Vegas.
+This is not the type of place that will make you want to return a second time if you’re bourjee.
+But if you just want a laid-back fun time, then Binion’s might fit the bill.

 The Binion’s sportsbook’s location is one of the few positives of the room as it’s situated beside the newly relocated poker room and far removed from the noise of the main gaming area.
 Another negative, however, is the fact it does not offer pari-mutuel wagering.

-The room is small at Binion’s sportsbook, which is run by well-known operator William Hill.
+The room is small at Binion’s sportsbook, which is run by well-known operator William Hill, which is now owned by Caesars (but maintains the William Hill branding).
 There are about two dozen TVs on the front and right walls, but no big screens to watch the game of the day.

 Seating is made up of four leather couches along with some club chairs.
 Behind that section are also some high tables and chairs.
 This is the only sportsbook on the Strip or downtown that still allows smoking throughout the venue.